Zahner-elektrik/Thales-Remote-Python/README.md

 ```

 # 📖 Examples
-There are several examples which are structured according to electrochemical methods.
+There is at least one example for each possible electrochemical method that can be controlled remotely.

 [BasicIntroduction.ipynb](Examples/BasicIntroduction/BasicIntroduction.ipynb) is the most basic introduction, which describes the connection setup in detail.
+For each example there is a Jupyter notebook which explains the example code in detail.
+For the user there is a Python script for each example which contains the pure Python code so that Jupyter does not need to be installed.

-Unlike the examples, the methods can be flexibly combined in a Python script, for example a CV measurement followed by an EIS measurement.
+In the examples only one method is explained and parameterized at a time for better comprehension.
+But the methods can also be combined flexibly in a Python script, for example a CV measurement followed by an EIS measurement.

 ### [BasicIntroduction.ipynb](Examples/BasicIntroduction/BasicIntroduction.ipynb)